Ruppell/job-notes-mioch/README.md

 The development of two custom Gutenberg blocks using ACF.
 Both blocks must make use of plain CSS and **vanilla javascript** when custom functionality is required.
-Both blocks must make use of Bootstrap 5 and should be **mobile responsive**.
+The production theme is based on Bootstrap 5, so please use Bootstrap 5 for templating classes and CSS variables.

 ## Useful links